 3. Five things to avoid if you want the best resume

-There are a few critical things to keep in mind when you start to compile your perfect resume.
+There are a few critical things to keep in mind when you start to compile your resume.

 The top 5 resume mistakes to avoid:

 - Spelling and grammatical errors – numerous recruiters will not consider resumes with spelling or grammatical errors.
 So, use your spell check and ask a friend to proofread it.
+Alternatively, you can also use a plain language to avoid mistakes.

 - Past/future tense – if you refer to a previous job, use the past tense (directed, organized, managed).
 For a current role, use the present tense (directing, organizing, managing).